MEDICARE ADVANTAGE HAS BETTER BENEFITS

 They have accused plans in writing of using artificial intelligence tools to expand their risk scores and to distort the process in the plan’s favor.

 They tend to make colorful accusations — and the news media often take the bait on what is, in effect, fake news.
-The news media folk tend not to have any grasp of what Medicare Advantage actually is and too often completely swallow that bait and then sometimes pontificate about their sense of bad and damaging things being done by insurance companies flying the Medicare Advantage flag.
+The news media folk, themselves, tend not to have any grasp of what Medicare Advantage actually is and they too often completely swallow that bait and then sometimes pontificate about their sense of bad and damaging things being done by insurance companies flying the Medicare Advantage flag as though it's an undisputed reality and a fact of life.

 The misinformed also actually say and seem to believe that the Medicare Advantage plans generate extremely high levels of profits and they say frequently that those profits are both unearned and painfully excessive.